 What makes people less likely to cheat, even just for the short term?
 In one of Ariely’s experiments there were 450 students.
 They were divided into two groups, and one group was asked to remember something trivial: 10 books you’d been assigned to read in high school.
 They asked the other group to try to remember the Ten Commandments.
 The students in the 10 books memory group engaged in typical widespread cheating.
 The students in the Ten Commandments group did not cheat at all!
 It seems the act of trying to remember the Ten Commandments made them think, Oh, I was made for something better.
 Ariely continues, “And that was despite the fact that no one in the group was able to recall all Ten Commandments.”

 So I really hope God brings the gift of repentance to us.
 A friend of mine sends me texts from time to time with numbers in it.
 The numbers used to be days.
-Then they became weeks, now they are months – soon they will be years.
+Then they became weeks, then months – now they have become years.
 They’re the time he has been sober.
 He joined an AA meeting and what’s so powerful about those meetings is the soul has nowhere has to hide.
 People show up.
 They talk about the awful things they’ve done.
 They celebrate somebody being honest, in their mess.
 Nobody is trying to fix anybody else or advise anybody else.
 It’s truth in the inmost parts.

-Friends I pray that God will give you the the gift of conviction and honest repentance because Jesus is still in the business of saving souls where people are humble enough to be real.
-Thats the only way I know where we can reverse our tendency to slide.
+Friends, I pray that God will give you the the gift of conviction and honest repentance because Jesus is still in the business of saving souls where people are humble enough to be real.
+That’s the only way I know where we can reverse our tendency to slide into oblivion and for our souls to disintegrate.